homerours/jumper.nvim/README.md

 #### `find_in_files`

-This allows to "grep" files of jumper's database.
+This allows to "live-grep" the files of jumper's database.

 ## Configuration example